tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 ---
+## Task 4: load file basics
+[...]

+---

-## Task 4: load options
+## Task 5: load options

-4.a Start a new textfile with the exact text given here:
+5.a Start a new textfile with the exact text given here:
 "Expresso", "Americano" , "Macchiato", "Flat White",  "Latte" Save it as a menu.csv file and placed it in the same folder as Cafe.java

-4.b Create a class called Main with a main method.
+5.b Create a class called Main with a main method.

-4.c Create another class called Cafe.
+5.c Create another class called Cafe.
 Give it an attribute called 'coffees' of type ArrayList\<String\>.
 (Later you will fill this ArrayList with names of the coffees from the textfile).

-4.c In the Cafe class, add a method <code>loadMenuData</code> Have the method load the file above called coffees.txt, like this
+5.c In the Cafe class, add a method <code>loadMenuData</code> Have the method load the file above called coffees.txt, like this
 <code>File file = new File("coffees.txt) </code>
 (make sure that the path is right)

-4.d In this step you will read from the file, using a Scanner object: Add the <code>file</code> instance to a new Scanner object.
+5.d In this step you will read from the file, using a Scanner object: Add the <code>file</code> instance to a new Scanner object.
 (This piece of code will need to be wrapped in a try -catch block)

 The solution to this step is given below, but give it a go before peeping.
 <details>